MichaIng/DietPi-Docs/docs/software/programming.md

 ## Python 3

 Python is a text based interpreted programming language with object oriented programming options for general purpose applications.

 ![Python logo](../assets/images/dietpi-software-programming-pythonlogo.png){: width="200" height="59" loading="lazy"}

 Source: By [www.python.org](http://www.python.org/community/logos/), [GPL](https://commons.wikimedia.org/w/index.php?curid=34991637)

+You can find Python everywhere in the world of computer programming.
+For example, Python is the foundation of some of the world’s most popular websites [^3], including Reddit, Dropbox, and YouTube, to name a few.
+The Python web framework [Django](https://www.djangoproject.com) powers both Instagram and Pinterest.

+Currenty, Python is 3rd most popular of programming language [^4].

+=== "Installation details"

     The install option explicitly installs only **Python 3**.
     The `pip`/`pip3` Python package manager and development headers are included.
     To use the `pip` package manager, a typical usage will be `pip3 install -U <module>`.

 ***

 Website: <https://www.python.org>
 Official documentation, from beginner to advanced: <https://www.python.org/doc/>
+How to Use Python: Your First Steps <https://realpython.com/python-first-steps/>
 Wikipedia: <https://wikipedia.org/wiki/Python_(programming_language)>

 ## Go